 - Opening rate: The number of subscribers who opened your newsletter within their email box.
 A catchy title, a trustworthy email address and the authorization of the recipient to get your newsletter (opt-in) are key if you want to increase your opening rate.

-- Click through rate: So now that the recipient has opened your newsletter, you will want to know how they interact with it.
+- Click-through rate: So now that the recipient has opened your newsletter, you will want to know how they interact with it.
 Are they clicking on the call-to-actions (CTAs) as you would have hoped for?
 Track the click-through rate and see if you can identify a pattern.
 What does your audience like best?
-Once it’s clear, give to your subscribers more of what they prefer and they’ll stick around!
+Once it’s clear, give your subscribers more of what they prefer and they’ll stick around!

 - Conversion rate: You may have included a CTA in your newsletter such as “learn more here” or “shop now”.
 Track how many people have clicked on these CTAs and improve on it.
 Catchy and short CTAs work best, especially if you’re serving high-quality content.

 - Number of subscribers: Keep track of your newsletter’s list growth.
 Not only will it motivate you to keep up the good work but it’s also going to be a clear indicator of your reach.
-When your list reaches a critical size, you might want to analyze the data a bit further and split your audience by geographic localisation, interest, age, … and customize your newsletter.
+When your list reaches a critical size, you might want to analyze the data a bit further and split your audience by geographic localization, interest, age, … and customize your newsletter.
 But no matter what, do not succumb to the temptation of buying an email list.

 Still wondering if you need a newsletter?
 Read our previous blogpost <7 Reasons Why You Should Start Your Own Newsletter> to learn why your company needs one ASAP.